Endomorphisms of mapping tori: Applications

 \begin{rem} In order to show $\pi_1$-injectivity, we have applied Hirshon's theorem, using that the fundamental group of the total space $E_h$ is residually finite.
 By Hirshon's result and the residual finiteness for 3-manifold groups~\cite{Hem1}, one deduces the $\pi_1$-injectivity for self-maps of non-zero degree of 3-manifolds with torsion-free fundamental groups, showing thus most of the cases of~\cite[Theorem 0.1]{Wan}.

-Nevertheless, residual finiteness for the fundamental group of the fiber $F$ alone can be used as follows to show that, if $h_*$ has finite order in $\mathrm{Out}(\pi_1(F))$, then any self-map of non-zero degree of $E_h$ is $\pi_1$-injective.
-This has independent interest, generalising (and giving a new proof of) Wang's analogous result~\cite{Wan} for Seifert 3-manifolds modeled on the geometry $\mathbb{H}^2\times\R$, i.e., covered by the product of the circle with a hyperbolic surface.
+Nevertheless, residual finiteness for the fundamental group of the fiber $F$ can be used alone to show $\pi_1$-injectivity, and this approach is of independent interest, generalising (and giving a new proof of) Wang's analogous result~\cite{Wan} for Seifert 3-manifolds modeled on the geometry $\mathbb{H}^2\times\R$, i.e., covered by the product of the circle with a hyperbolic surface: \begin{prop} If $h_*$ has finite order in $\mathrm{Out}(\pi_1(F))$, then any self-map of non-zero degree of $E_h$ is $\pi_1$-injective. \end{prop} \begin{proof} Consider the presentation